iobis/pacman-pipeline-training/tutorial.md

 #### Install conda

 Now open the Ubuntu terminal from the start menu and run the commands below to download and install Miniconda.
+If Ubuntu is not available in your start menu, just type `wsl` in `Command Prompt`.
 You will be asked first to create an user account on Ubuntu.

 ```
 sudo apt-get update